-SUPPORT NODES [TITLE title]

-N N{last} N{diff} < type_i $>{i=1,n}$ [< V_i $>{i=1,n}$] [CC CFRE W_L W_U]

-N N{last} N{diff} The first node, last node and difference between nodes of the series of nodes with identical supports.

-type_i The support type for each global freedom at a node.

-=R for a restrained support freedom or a restrained support freedom with prescribed displacement.

-=F for a free support freedom.

-=S for spring freedom. (see Note on use of FREEDOM TEMPLATE)

-=P1 for viscous transmitting freedom in pressure (normal) wave direction (normal to surface of elements on boundary).
-Explicit definition of the viscous damping coefficient (see Notes) (also see Note on use of FREEDOM TEMPLATE)

-=Z1 for viscous transmitting freedom in shear wave direction (tangential to surface of elements on boundary).
-Explicit definition of the viscous damping coefficient (see Notes) (also see Note on use of FREEDOM TEMPLATE)

-=P2 for viscous transmitting freedom in pressure (normal) wave direction (normal to surface of elements on boundary).
-Automatic calculation of the viscous damping coefficient (see Notes) (also see Note on use of FREEDOM TEMPLATE)

-=Z2 for viscous transmitting freedom in shear wave direction (tangential to surface of elements on boundary).
-Automatic calculation of the viscous damping coefficient (see Notes) (also see Note on use of FREEDOM TEMPLATE)

-- V_i The corresponding values of prescribed displacement, spring stiffness or viscous damping coefficient/viscous damping scaling factor for each global freedom at a node.
+SUPPORT NODES [TITLE title] N N {last} 1 $M{diff} < type_i >{i=1,n} [\langle V_i \rangle{i=1,n}] [CC CFRE W_L W_U]$ N N {last} 1 N {diff} The first node, last node and difference between nodes of the series of nodes with identical supports. typei The support type for each global freedom at a node. =R for a restrained support freedom or a restrained support freedom with prescribed displacement. =F for a free support freedom. =S for spring freedom. (see Note on use of FREEDOM TEMPLATE) =P1 for viscous transmitting freedom in pressure (normal) wave direction (normal to surface of elements on boundary).
+Explicit definition of the viscous damping coefficient (see Notes) (also see Note on use of FREEDOM TEMPLATE) =Z1 for viscous transmitting freedom in shear wave direction (tangential to surface of elements on boundary).
+Explicit definition of the viscous damping coefficient (see Notes) (also see Note on use of FREEDOM TEMPLATE) =Z1 for viscous transmitting freedom in pressure (normal) wave direction (tangential to surface of elements on boundary).
+Explicit definition of the viscous damping coefficient (see Notes) (also see Note on use of FREEDOM TEMPLATE) =P2 for viscous transmitting freedom in pressure (normal) wave direction (normal to surface of elements on boundary).
+Automatic calculation of the viscous damping coefficient (see Notes) (also see Note on use of FREEDOM TEMPLATE) =P2 for viscous transmitting freedom in pressure (normal) wave direction (see viscous damping coefficient (see Notes) (also see Note on use of FREEDOM TEMPLATE) =Z2 for viscous transmitting freedom in shear wave direction (tangential to surface of elements on boundary).
+Automatic calculation of the viscous damping coefficient (see Notes) (also see Note on use of FREEDOM TEMPLATE) =Z2 for viscous transmitting freedom in shear wave direction (tangential to surface of elements on boundary).
+Automatic calculation of the viscous damping coefficient (see Notes) (also see Note on use of FREEDOM TEMPLATE) V i The corresponding values of prescribed displacement, spring stiffness or viscous damping coefficient/viscous damping scaling factor for each global freedom at a node.
 Rotational displacements and rotational spring stiffnesses should be prescribed in radians and stiffness/radian, respectively.
-For consolidation analyses a 'C' may be specified on a water pressure freedom (see Notes) (also see Note on use of FREEDOM TEMPLATE) - n The MAXIMUM number of freedoms at a node for the structure being solved. - CC Contact condition at node freedom CFRE - =S break contact only for Single freedom CFRE - =A break in contact for freedom CFRE releases All other restraint at node - =I contact displacement limits measured from Initial position of node - =D contact displacement limits measured from Displaced position of node - CFRE Reference to freedom i for which contact break or contact displacement limits are to be applied - $\mathbf{W_L}$ For CC types \mathbf{S} and \mathbf{A} $\mathbf{W_L}$ is the limiting force in the negative direction of the nodal freedom.
+For consolidation analyses a 'C' may be specified on a water pressure freedom (see Notes) (also see Note on use of FREEDOM TEMPLATE) The MAXIMUM number of freedoms at a node for the structure being solved. сс Contact condition at node freedom CFRE =S break contact only for Single freedom CFRE =A break in contact for freedom CFRE releases All other restraint at node =I contact displacement limits measured from Initial position of node

+- =D contact displacement limits measured from Displaced position of node - CFRE Reference to freedom i for which contact break or contact displacement limits are to be applied - $\mathbf{W}{\mathbf{L}}$ For CC types S and A W_L is the limiting force in the negative direction of the nodal freedom.
 If this force is exceeded the freedom is released.
-The letter \mathbf{C} can replace the limit force and is used to indicate an unbreakable contact and permits a support that has broken contact in the positive direction to regain contact.
-If \mathbf{C} is set no contact break can occur in the negative direction.
+The letter C can replace the limit force and is used to indicate an unbreakable contact and permits a support that has broken contact in the positive direction to regain contact.
+If C is set no contact break can occur in the negative direction.